-Ways of Gifting a House to a Child Tax Free
+Transferring Ownership of Property From Parent to Child Tax Free

-The $15,000 is subject to a lifetime limit of $11,180,000, called the basic exclusion amount.
+The $15,000 is subject to a lifetime limit of $11.7 million for 2021, called the basic exclusion amount.
 This includes transfers during your life and transfers upon your death.
 If you exceed that amount cumulatively, you or your estate will owe gift tax.
-For example, if you transfer deeds to a son worth $1 million per year for 11 years and then die in year 12 leaving him an additional $500,000, the estate will be taxed on the $320,000 excess over the basic exclusion amount.
+For example, if you transfer deeds to a son worth $1 million per year for 11 years and then die in year 12 leaving him an additional $900,000, the estate will be taxed on the $200,000 excess over the basic exclusion amount.

 When you gift your house to your child, you also gift your basis in it to them.
 If you bought your $280,000 house 35 years ago for $35,000, your child inherits the house with a $35,000 basis and may have to pay capital gains tax on it if they later sell it for a profit.
 If the child sells it for a loss, the IRS will calculate the value based on the lesser of your original basis or the fair market value of the property when you gave it to her.
 This reduces the value of the loss.